Skip to content Skip to footer

 Language

 The official language spoken in Plovdiv, Bulgaria, is Bulgarian.
-English is widely understood in tourist areas and establishments frequented by visitors.
+English is widely understood, especially in tourist areas and among the younger population.

 Cost Of Living